icsm-au/ntv2_transformations_documentation/ntv2_transformations_plugin_docs.md

 ## Setting up the processing toolbox

-The processing toolbox is a plugin, which should be installed automatically when you install QGIS.
+The processing toolbox is also a plugin, and it should be installed automatically when you install QGIS.
 If you don't have a menu item labelled 'Processing', follow the previous instructions to install the NTv2 Datum Transformations plugin, but search for 'Processing' and ensure that it is installed and enabled.
 (It's enabled if the box next to it is checked.)

 To open the processing toolbox and enable the NTv2 Datum Transformations plugins, do the following:
- * Go to the 'Processing' toolbar and click 'Toolbox' (this will be ticked if it's already open)
+ * Go to the 'Processing' menu item and click 'Toolbox' (this will be ticked if it's already open)
- * Processing has its own plugin process, and so you need to enable the plugin as a 'provider'.
+ * Processing has its own plugin system for process providers, so you need to enable the ntv2 plugin as a 'provider'.
 To do this, click on the 'enable additional providers' button
  * In this dialog, expand 'Providers', then 'NTv2 Datum Transformations' and then check the box 'Activate'

 ![Enable providers](./images/providers_both.png)